danielvijge/lms_mixcloud/README.md

-# Mixcloud Plugin for Logitech Squeezebox media server #
+# Mixcloud Plugin for Lyrion Music Server #

-This is a Logitech Media Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from Mixcloud.
-To install, use the settings page of Logitech Media server.
+This is a Lyrion Music Server (LMS) (a.k.a Squeezebox server) plugin to play tracks from Mixcloud.
+To install, use the settings page of Lyrion Music server.
 Go to the _Plugins_ tab, scroll down to _Third party source_ and select _Mixcloud_.
 Press the _Apply_ button and restart LMS.